QuDPy: A Python-Based Tool For Computing Ultrafast Non-linear Optical Responses: Example Calculations

 \subsubsection{2D Coherence}

-In a particularly useful experimental scheme, the coherence generated under different light-matter interactions in a double-sided diagram are utilized to probe intra-material interactions spectroscopically.
+In a particularly useful experimental scheme, the coherence generated under different light-matter interactions in a double-sided diagram is utilized to probe intra-material interactions spectroscopically.
 In this approach, two time delays are tuned, while all others are kept fixed.
-The resulting final density matrices are used to generate 2D spectra by computing $\langle \mu \rangle$
+The resulting final density matrices are used to generate 2D spectra by computing $\langle \mu \rangle$.
+The scan range for adjustable time delays is determined by either experimental feasibility or the desired spectroscopic frequency precision.